 Creative, however, is still best managed by humans.
 This includes all aspects of creative – creative development, creative strategy, and creative testing.
-Creative is our best competitive advantage now that the ad platforms have removed the competitive advantage third-party adtech used to deliver.
+Creative is our best competitive advantage.
+Especially, now that the ad platforms have removed the competitive advantage third-party adtech used to deliver.

 But now, with player profile theory, there’s a whole new dimension to creative.
 It takes everything to another level.

-All the creative elements we’ve been focused on up until now (colors, sounds, even ad copy) need to be realigned to serve these customer motivations.
+All the creative elements we’ve been focused on up until now (colors, sounds, even ad copy) need to be realigned.
+This will serve these customer motivations.